microsoft/Reactors/cloud-app-dev/serverless-application-with-cosmos-db-triggers/README.md

 # Serverless Application with Cosmos DB Triggers

 Are you interested in learning about Azure Functions and how to develop an event-driven application?
-If so, then this tutorial will interest you.
-Throughout this session, we will cover how to develop, test, and deploy Functions.
-You will learn the different trigger and binding options and how to connect them to an Azure Cosmos DB instance.
+If so, then this 1-off tutorial will interest you.
+Throughout this session, we will cover how to develop, test, and deploy Functions and an Azure Cosmos DB instance.
+You will learn the different trigger and binding options and how to connect them to the database instance.
 Join, ask questions and learn more about the Serverless world.

  Date | Title |  Registration Link | Recording